 How does it work?

 Without getting into the technical details, the automated import tool works by checking an SFTP folder for a specific import file (or files) on a scheduled basis.
 If that import file exists in the folder, the tool will import those contacts based on the settings you provide for us.
-Once the import is complete, the original import file is renamed with the date and time appended to the filename and a similarly named report is saved to the SFTP folder so every upload is recorded.
-Success and error emails can also be sent, depending on the settings you provide.
+Once the import is complete, the original import file is renamed with the date and time appended to the filename.
+Success and error emails - which include details about any row errors encountered - can also be sent, depending on the settings you provide.

 What we need from you to get started